 A prenuptial agreement is a legal document that couples contemplating marriage use to lay out financial and other obligations that would come into play in the event of divorce or the death of one of the partners.
-Prenups are primarily intended to protect assets that are owned at the time of the marriage.
-Any property acquired after the ceremony is typically considered jointly owned marital property.
-The equitable distribution of joint property will be determined during the divorce proceedings.
-Prenups can also protect assets one of the signers may acquire in the future.
-However, the prenuptial agreement needs to be carefully written for that to be the case.
+Prenups are primarily intended to protect assets that are owned at the time of the marriage but are typically a negotiation between both sides to find the right protection for each.
 Consider enlisting the services of a trusted financial advisor to help you create a prenup that best fits your needs.

 A prenup describes the event that will trigger it, which is typically a divorce.
 The heart of the agreement is a list of individual assets each spouse-to-be owns separately at the time of the marriage, as well as a list of assets that will be considered marital property they own jointly.
 The agreement may also describe provisions for spousal maintenance or alimony, but not usually child support or custody.
 Most don’t cover assets that will be acquired in the future by either partner, but it can be done.